Amazing Stories From Ohio History: Exciting Events, Odd Occurrences, and Terrible Tragedies

 Classification: ghost town

-on Busenbark Rd at the intersection of Hamilton Trenton Rd
+on Hamilton Trenton Rd (Trenton Ave) at the intersection of Busenbark Rd

-Description: It was founded by Robert Busenbark (1793 – 1872) & Margaret (Stout) Busenbark (1788 – 1879) who moved to Ohio from New Jersey.
-They had a large farm, a couple of children, & donated land for a school in 1833.
+Description: It was founded by Robert Busenbark (1793 – 1872) and Margaret (Stout) Busenbark (1788 – 1879) who moved to Ohio from New Jersey.
+They had a large farm, a couple of children, and donated land for a school in 1833.
 Along with one of their sons, David (1819 – 1908), the Busenbarks donated land for a train station on the Cincinnati, Hamilton, & Dayton Railroad in the 1850s.
-The town also had a grain elevator, warehouse, & a water pump station which supplied electricity for the railroad when it was converted from steam trains.
-A local farm owned by Richter family, later the birthplace of Charles Richter who invented the earthquake scale, was the site of a bare-knuckle boxing Heavyweight Championship Of America match between the title holder Mike McCoole (1837 – 1886) & contender Aaron Jones on August 31, 1867.
+The town also had a grain elevator, warehouse, and a water pump station which supplied electricity for the railroad when it was converted from steam trains.
+A local farm owned by Richter family, later the birthplace of Charles Richter who invented the earthquake scale, was the site of a bare-knuckle boxing Heavyweight Championship Of America match between the title holder Mike McCoole (1837 – 1886) and contender Aaron Jones on August 31, 1867.
 Thousands of fans rode in on trains to catch the outdoor match, with updates streaming across the country in near real-time by telegraph.
-The 34 round match lasted 26 minutes with Mike McCoole retaining his championship.
-Aaron Jones had a couple of broken ribs, a concussion, & internal bleeding, eventually resulting in his death a few weeks later in Cincinnati.
-Robert & Margaret Busenbark were buried with relatives in Elk Creek Baptist Church Pioneer Cemetery at the intersection of SR 73 (W State St) & Hamilton Trenton Rd.
+The 34-round match lasted 26 minutes with Mike McCoole retaining his championship.
+Aaron Jones had a couple of broken ribs, a concussion, and internal bleeding, eventually resulting in his death a few weeks later in Cincinnati.
+Robert and Margaret Busenbark were buried with relatives in Baptist (Elk Creek Baptist Church Pioneer) Cemetery at the intersection of SR 73 (W State St) and Hamilton Trenton Rd (Hamilton Ave).

 “Row, Row, Row Your Boat” – Category: Odd Occurrences